-APPLICANT'S FULL N NAME:
+APPLICANT'S FULL NAME:\\\\\

-How many times has s/h e been married d:
+How many times has s/he been married:

-SPOUSE(S) NAME(S) 1.
+SPOUSE(S) NAME(S) 1

 2

-Spouse(s) Religion: 1.
+Spouse(s) Religion: 1

 2

-Date of Marriage: 1.
+Date of Marriage: 1

-2.
+2

-Place of Marriage: 1.
+Place of Marriage: 1

-2 2(City and State)
+2(City and State)

-Performed by whom: 1.
+Performed by whom: 1

+2

-2 (Orthodox Priest, other Clergyman or Civil Official)
+(Orthodox Priest, other Clergyman or Civil Official)

-aplete the information below.
-Please submit a photocopy of the De Decree(s), to Saint Sophia Cathedral as part of your Application f
+If the above marriage(s) has been dissolved, complete the information below.
+Please submit a photocopy of the Death Certificate(s), or the Civil Divorce Decree(s), or the Ecclesiastical Divorce Decree(s), to Saint Sophia Cathedral as part of your Application for Marriage folder.

 MARRIAGE DISSOLVED BY:

 Death: 1

 2

 Civil Divorce: 1

-2

 Ecclesiastical Divorce: 1

 2